 Matt Crabtree, complex and organised crime manager at LV=, says: “These claims management companies are abusing the trust people put in their insurers and preying on victims at one of their most vulnerable times, following an accident.
 I have spoken to numerous people affected by this scam and they all say the same thing - they thought they were talking to LV= and had they known they were through to a CMC they would have hung up straight away.

-We have seen customers receive parking tickets and speeding fines when their cars are supposed to have been getting repaired by the CMC, and on one occasion, a customer’s car was sold by the CMC without their knowledge or consent.
+We've seen customers receive parking tickets and speeding fines when their cars are supposed to have been getting repaired by the CMC, and on one occasion, a customer’s car was sold by the CMC without their knowledge or consent.

 As well as the financial risk, people are not getting the service they deserve and pay for when taking out their policy, so we continue to work closely with the wider industry and regulators such as The FCA, The ICO and Trading Standards to ensure those behind these scams are identified and brought to justice.”